madfish-solutions/quipuswap-core-v2/test/test.md

 1.  `call`:

-    - ❌ should fail if not dex core is trying to call;
-    - ❌
+    - ✅ should call default entrypoint by dex core.

 ## DexCore